Der Große Neustart

 Über diesen Podcast

-Ranked #1 in the US, Europe, and Asia, featured by Forbes and named a Top 30 International Business Podcast 2025, the series is recognised as the leading global podcast on stakeholder capitalism and is listened to in 147 countries.
-It also spent 12 consecutive weeks at #1 in the USA Non-Profit Podcast Charts.
+Ranked #1 in the US, Europe, and Asia, featured by Forbes, and named a Top 30 International Business Podcast 2025, the series is recognised as a leading global podcast on stakeholder capitalism and is listened to in 148 countries.
+It also spent 18 consecutive weeks at #1 in the US Non-Profit Podcast Charts.

-Reflecting the spirit of a multi-stakeholder world, the platform also features pioneers working on the ground - from the world’s first Water Envoy and first Chief Heat Officer to Earth Prize laureates and climate innovators.
+Reflecting the spirit of a multi-stakeholder world, the platform also features pioneers working on the ground: from the world’s first Water Envoy and Chief Heat Officer to Earth Prize laureates and climate innovators.

 von und mit Sibylle Barden, Publizistin